JawnyMcPhearson/Ranch-De-Caniche/README.md

 2. Add `start RanchDeCaniche` to your server.cfg

-3. For Christmas props, add the files provided in the `OPTIONAL XMAS` folder.
-Backups are provided.
+3. For Christmas props, add the files provided in the `XMAS AND OPTIONAL FILES.zip` folder.
+Backups of the original ranch content has been provided.

 4. Install [pmms](https://github.com/kibook/pmms) and be sure to read the [ReadMe](https://github.com/kibook/pmms/blob/master/README.md) thoroughly.